ABOUT US

 NINEC

-As a business central to the functioning of the Northern Ireland Gas Network Mutual Energy is also the Northern Ireland Network Emergency Co-ordinator.
+As an organisation central to the functioning of the Northern Ireland gas network, Mutual Energy is also the Northern Ireland Network Emergency Co-ordinator (NINEC).

 As NINEC we are responsible for establishing adequate arrangements for co-ordinating the actions of all asset operators and gas companies if there is a threat to the supply of gas through the network.
-Where a supply emergency develops on the Northern Ireland (NI) network we are responsible for taking the timely decisions in order to minimise the risks and consequences of a supply emergency.
+Where a supply emergency develops on the NI network we are responsible for taking the timely decisions in order to minimise the risks and consequences of a supply emergency.

-In order to prevent a supply emergency occurring on the NI network or to minimise the consequences associated with an ongoing supply emergency, the NINEC has established arrangements and procedures for co-ordinating the actions of licenced gas companies throughout the whole Northern Ireland network.
+To prevent a supply emergency occurring on the NI network or to minimise the consequences associated with an ongoing supply emergency, the NINEC has established arrangements and procedures for co-ordinating the actions of licenced gas companies throughout the whole Northern Ireland network, and these are routinely tested.

 ENERGY TRANSITION